Begin Your Search

 Expected Application Timeframe3 business days

-This single arm, multicenter study provides the fixed-dose combination of pertuzumab and trastuzumab for subcutaneous injection (PH FDC SC) administered at home by a home health nursing provider for patients with human epidermal growth factor receptor 2-positive (HER2+) breast cancer who are currently receiving pertuzumab (Perjeta) and trastuzumab (Herceptin) by intravenous administration (P+H IV) and are currently receiving or will be receiving maintenance therapy with P+H IV, PH FDC SC, or trastuzumab SC in the clinic.
+This single arm, multicenter study provides the pertuzumab and trastuzumab fixed-dose combination formulation for subcutaneous injection (PH FDC SC) administered at home by a home health nursing provider for patients with human epidermal growth factor receptor 2-positive (HER2+) breast cancer who have completed concurrent chemotherapy with pertuzumab (Perjeta) and trastuzumab (Herceptin) by intravenous administration (P+H IV) and are currently receiving or will be receiving maintenance therapy with P+H IV, PH FDC SC, or trastuzumab SC in the clinic.
 The main objective is to enable continuity of care during the COVID-19 pandemic.
 This study will enroll approximately 200 patients in the United States.
 Participants will receive treatment every 3 weeks and continue treatment unless early cessation is necessary due to disease recurrence, disease progression, unacceptable toxicity or participant withdrawal.
 Only participants with HER2+ early breast cancer will receive PH FDC SC to complete 18 cycles of dual blockade, including the P+H IV, PH FDC SC, or trastuzumab SC they received prior to enrolling in this study.
 A remote cardiac surveillance substudy will be optional for patients enrolled at the Mayo Clinic (select sites) and Memorial Sloan Kettering Cancer Center (MSKCC) sites.
 The Sponsor may decide to terminate the study when the COVID-19 pandemic is no longer a risk for this patient population.

 This is an open-label, non-comparative, multicenter, expanded access study of Vismodegib (GDC-0449) in patients with locally advanced basal cell carcinoma (BCC) or metastatic BCC (mBCC) who are otherwise without satisfactory treatment options.